 Dealing with Insurance Companies

 Insurance companies often focus on protecting their profits.
-They might offer you a quick but low settlement or question whether your injuries happened at work.
+They might offer you a quick, low settlement or question whether your injuries occurred at work.
 Having someone who understands these tactics can help you get fair compensation.
-Dealing with insurance companies can often pose challenges in a construction accident case.
+Dealing with insurance companies in Scranton can often pose challenges in a construction accident case.
 They may employ a variety of tactics to minimize payouts and deny claims.

 Insurance companies may employ tactics such as: